eliakaris/blog/server/data/posts/running-unit-tests-in-docker-build.md

 If the tests fail, then the docker image build will fail.

 Here's the [commit](https://github.com/eliakaris/blog/commit/917600bc011df4965ba59a116c41b795325a64c2) that enabled the tests in our build.

-Next up I will look at running integration tests of the running server.